  Positive control: 0.1% chlorhexidine was used to determine the sensitivity of tested bacteria.

- Sterility control (purity control): 200 μL of nutrient broth alone was used to confirm the sterility of the broth.
+ Sterility control (purity control): 200 μlof nutrient broth alone was used to confirm the sterility of the broth.

 Minimal inhibition concentration (MIC) of the tested material was determined visually as recommended by NCCLS34.
 It is the lowest sample concentration at which there is no bacterial growth after the time of incubation.
 The MIC value was recorded as the mean concentration of triplicated.
-The anti-bacterial activity categorized as strong if MIC < 1.00 mg/ml, moderate if 1.00 ≤ MIC ≤ 4.9 mg/ml and weak if MIC ≥ 5.00 mg/ml.
+The antibacterial activity categorized as strong if MIC < 1.00 mg/ml, moderate if 1.00 ≤ MIC ≤ 4.9 mg/ml and weak if MIC ≥ 5.00 mg/ml.

 Antibacterial combination assay(Checkerboard assay)

-In vitro antibacterial combination assay was performed to investigate the combined effect of tested plants with chlorohexidine against S.mutans. by using the checkerboard technique, as described, as described by Davidson and Parish35.
-The assay involved multiple dilution of tested plant and chlorohexidine in concentrations equalto, above and below their MIC values for the bacteria being tested.the concentrations tested for each plant ranged from 4 to 5 dilution below the MIC to twice the MIC, using two-fold dilution.
+In vitro antibacterial combination assay was performed to investigate the combined effect of tested plants with chlorohexidine against S.mutans, by using the checkerboard technique, as described by Davidson and Parish35.
+The assay involved multiple dilution of tested plant and chlorohexidine in concentrations equalto, above and below their MIC values for the bacteria being tested.
+The concentrations tested for each plant ranged from 4 to 5 dilution below the MIC to twice the MIC, using two-fold dilution.
 Seven serial two–fold dilution of each plant and chlorohexidine were prepared inMeOH solution as described in the broth microdilution procedure and then diluted with nutrient broth to obtain a series of dilutions at concentration 4 times higher than its final concentration in the reaction mixture.
-Fifty microliter aliquots of Dracaena cinnabari(1.25-0.02 mg/ml), Commiphoramyrrha(2.5-0.04mg/ml), Saussurea lappa(0.625- 0.01mg/ml), Salvia officinalis (0.625-0.01mg/ml) and chlorohexidine (0.1-0.002 mg/ml) were dispensed in to the wells vertically down the 96-well microtitre plate and 50µl aliquots of each plants with the same pervious concentration was dispensed horizontally.
+Fifty microliter aliquots of Dracaena cinnabari(1.25-0.02 mg/ml), Commiphoramyrrha(2.50-0.04mg/ml), Saussurea lappa(0.625- 0.01mg/ml), Salvia officinalis (0.625-0.01mg/ml) and chlorohexidine (0.100-0.002 mg/ml) were dispensed in to the wells vertically down the 96-well microtitre plate and 50µl aliquots of each plant with the same pervious concentration was dispensed horizontally.
 A100 µl suspension (1-5 CFU/ml) of S. mutans was added into each well.
-The final concentration in the reaction mixture ranged from (0.3-0.005 mg/ml) for Dracaena cinnabari, (0.625-0.01mg/ml) for Commiphoramyrrha, (0.16-0.0025mg/ml) for Saussurea lappa, (0.16-0.0025mg/ml) for Salvia officinalis and(0.025-0.0005mg/ml) for chlorohexidine.
+The final concentration in the reaction mixture ranged from (0.300-0.005 mg/ml) for Dracaena cinnabari, (0.625-0.01mg/ml) for Commiphoramyrrha, (0.16-0.0025mg/ml) for Saussurea lappa, (0.16-0.0025mg/ml) for Salvia officinalis and(0.025-0.0005mg/ml) for chlorohexidine.
 The result was that each square in the checkerboard contained a series of combination of each plant and chlorohexidine being tested.

 RESULTS AND DISCUSSION